Ramamurti Rajaraman: Statistical mechanics

 Separately Rajaraman studied, with Dashen and Ma, the finite temperature behaviour of the Gross and Neveu model which spontaneously breaks chiral symmetry.
 Dashen, Ma and Rajaraman found that when temperature is turned on, however slightly, the symmetry is restored.
-Separately, Ma and Rajaraman gave a pedagogical explanation of when and why broken symmetries are restored by fluctuations.
+Separately, Ma and Rajaraman gave a paedagogical explanation of when and why broken symmetries are restored by fluctuations.
 Another intriguing result, obtained with Raj Lakshmi was the symmetry restoration, upon quantisation, of some field theories because of zero-point energy differences.

-Quantum hall effect
+Quantum Hall effect

 Rajaraman and S. L. Sondhi constructed a bosonic field operator for composite bosons, in quantum Hall systems whose condensate yields the Laughlin states at the mean field level.
-In a similar vein, Rajaraman constructed field operators for Jain’s flux-electron composites.
-He also studied different features of Bilayer quantum hall systems.
+In a similar vein, Rajaraman constructed field operators for Jain's flux-electron composites.
+He also studied different features of Bilayer quantum Hall systems.
 A.H.
-MacDonald and T. Jungwirth and Rajaraman constructed their phase diagram at filling factor of two as a function of the Zeeman coupling, the layer bias and interlayer tunneling.
+MacDonald and T. Jungwirth and Rajaraman constructed their phase diagram at filling factor of two as a function of the Zeeman coupling, the layer bias and interlayer tunnelling.
 They showed its ground state has a rich structure of broken symmetries including one exhibiting canted anti-ferromagnetism.

-Rajaraman and PhD student Sankalpa Ghosh studied topologically non trivial "meron" and bi-meron excitations in layer-spin for bilayer Hall systems taking into account differences in interlayer and intra-layer coulomb energy.
+Rajaraman and PhD student Sankalpa Ghosh studied topologically non-trivial "meron" and bi-meron excitations in layer-spin for bilayer Hall systems taking into account differences in interlayer and intra-layer Coulomb energy.
 They also analyzed CP_{3} solitons arising in a four-component description of electrons carrying both spin and layer-spin.
 These solitons carry nontrivial intertwined windings of real spin and layer degrees of freedom.

 Nuclear policy and arms control

-Rajaraman has argued against India developing nuclear weapons long before its first nuclear test at Pokhran in 1974.
-However even after India and Pakistan officially started building nuclear weapons in 1998, he felt he should stay engaged with the strategic community and strive for nuclear restraint and threat reduction To this end, he educated himself more deeply on nuclear technology and policy.
-In this he was greatly helped by repeated visits to Princeton University’s Program on Science and Global Security, led by Frank von Hippel, a leader on nuclear arms control.
+Rajaraman argued against India developing nuclear weapons long before its first nuclear test at Pokhran in 1974.
+However even after India and Pakistan officially started building nuclear weapons in 1998, he felt he should stay engaged with the strategic community and strive for nuclear restraint and threat reduction.
+To this end, he educated himself more deeply on nuclear technology and policy.
+In this he was greatly helped by repeated visits to Princeton University's Program on Science and Global Security, led by Frank von Hippel, a leader on nuclear arms control.